StanislasRigal/Drivers_European_bird_decline_public/README.md

 R scripts and data for the following article: "Farmland practices are driving bird populations decline across Europe."

+## R

+The R scripts have been implemented on R version 3.4.4.

 ### Loading R packages

 ```{r setup, include=FALSE}